 Lacrosse Rib Protectors

 The ribs are responsible for protecting the heart and lungs, among a number of other organs, while also assisting in breathing.
-This protective body part needs some protection of its own given the violent nature of lacrosse.
-Rib protectors serve as protection for the rib cage from the violent impacts that happen as a result of checking.
+During lacrosse matches, rib protectors serve as protection for the rib cage from the violent impacts that happen as a result of checking.
 Read on to learn all about rib protectors in lacrosse.

 Box lacrosse is a much more physical game than field lacrosse, so all players that play box lacrosse are recommended to wear rib protectors.
 These rib pads do restrict the movement of players, but it often provides some much needed protection as rib injuries take significant time to heal.